laeeq87/REHMAN-_20210824/README.md

 Project Information

-This Webapp is developed on Node.Js(backend) & React.JS(frontend).
+- This Webapp is developed on Node.Js(backend) & React.JS(frontend).
-The database I have used for this Project is PostgresSql.
+- The database I have used for this Project is PostgresSql.
 I have used Sequelize as database ORM for this project.
-Jest & React testing Library is used for Unit testing of both Frontend & Backend.
+- Jest & React testing Library is used for Unit testing of both Frontend & Backend.
 I have developed some basic API and component testing for both of the applications.
-Frontend application is present in the root folder with name client.
+- Frontend application is present in the root folder with name client.
+- All the videos & thumbnails will be uploaded to the public folder in root directory.

 Build Project Instructions (STEPS)

 - Clone the Repository
+- Please Install ffmpeg in your system (very importent).
 - Create two databases in Postgres (PG-ADMIN) with names (videoapp & videoapp_test)
 - Please Provide DB credentials in the .ENV file, located at the root direcotry.
 - cd into root directory & run npm install/ yarn install.
 It will install all the dependencies Backend.